ramp4-pcar4/ramp4-pcar4/public/help/fr.md

 | ![L'icône représentant la fonction Basculer l'état de visibilité](layer/toggleVisibility.png) | Basculer la visibilité | Affiche ou masque toutes les couches. |

+# [fr] Add Layer

+[fr] Additional layers can be added to the map viewer.
+Supported formats include: ESRI Feature Layer, ESRI Map Image Layer, ESRI Tile Layer, ESRI Image Layer, OGC Web Map Service, OGC Web Feature Service, or a file layer (supported formats include GeoJSON, CSV and Shapefile).
+The '+' button at the top of the Legend will launch the wizard panel.

+Usage:

+- [fr] If you wish to add a file, you can do so by dragging the file over the import wizard, by selecting a file for upload, or by providing the URL to the file.
+- [fr] If you wish to add a service, you can do so by entering the service URL into the text box.
+- [fr] Click the 'Continue' button to proceed.
+- [fr] Select the option from the dropdown menu with the correct file or service type.
+If an incompatible type is selected, an error will be displayed and users can try the following: try a different layer type, verify the service URL, or ensure the service has CORS support.
+- [fr] Click the 'Continue' button to proceed.
+- [fr] Depending on the type of dataset being loaded, various parameters can be set in this final phase.
+- [fr] A Feature Layer allows the choice of a **Layer Name**, which will be displayed in the legend; a **Primary Field**, which determines the attribute used to identify a feature in the data table panel and map tips; a **Tooltip Field**, which determines the attribute used as tooltip content when a feature is mouse hovered.
+All other information is derived from the service's metadata.
+- [fr] A Map Image Layer allows the choice of a **Layer Name**, which will be displayed in the legend; a **Nested** option, which maintains layer grouping if applicable; a **Layers** picker, from which you can select which layers will be imported.
+All other information is derived from the service’s metadata.
+- [fr] A WMS Service allows the choice of a **Layer Name**, which will be displayed in the legend; a **Nested** option, which maintains layer grouping if applicable; a **Layers** picker, from which you can select which layers will be imported.
+All other information is derived from the service’s metadata.
+- [fr] A WFS Service allows the choice of a **Layer Name**, which will be displayed in the legend; a **Primary Field**, which acts the same as in a Feature Layer; a **Colour**, which determines the colour of the points / lines / polygons on the map.
+All other information is derived from the service's metadata.
+- [fr] File based datasets allow the choice a **Layer Name**, which will be displayed in the legend; a **Primary Field** and **Tooltip Field**, which act the same as in a Feature Layer; a **Colour**, which determines the colour of the points / lines / polygons on the map.
+CSV files also allow the specification of the columns that contain the Latitude and Longitude values, used to derive the point location on the map.
+- [fr] FeatureServer layers: Note that it is currently not possible to import a FeatureServer as a Map Image layer, in this case please import layers individually as a Feature Layer by including the layer ID in the service URL.
+- [fr] Raster layers: Note that Raster Layer data must be added as a Map Image Layer.
+It is not possible to add an individual raster layer from a service, please use the main service URL and select the desired layers from the 'Layers' selector in the 'Configure layer' step.
+Raster Layers do not have attributes or identify support.
+- [fr] Click the 'Continue' button to insert the layer into the map.

 # Recherche géolocalisée

 ### Utilisation générale